PicoPlanetDev/Target-Analysis/README.md

 ### Requirements

+Install Python 3.
+This project was built using Python 3.9, so that is recommended if possible.
+When installing Python, be sure to check the "Add Python 3.x to PATH" box.

-Please use pip to ensure that the following Python packages are installed:
+Ensure that the following Python packages are installed:

-opencv-python
+- opencv-python
-tkinter
+- tkinter
-pillow
+- pillow
-os
+- os
-csv
+- csv
-numpy
+- numpy
-math
+- math
-argparse
+- argparse
-datetime
+- datetime
-shutil
+- shutil
-matplotlib
+- matplotlib
+- ttkthemes

+You can do this automatically by running the install_dependencies.bat file in the Target-Analysis-main directory.

 ### Scanning